blbadger/blbadger.github.io/neural-networks.md

 If decreasing the neural network cost function is the goal of training, why would an ideal cost function decrease (to a global minimum) not be desirable?
 In our analogy of a ball rolling down the hill, something important is left out: the landscape changes after every minibatch (more accurately, after every computation of gradient descent and change to neuronal weights and biases using backpropegation).
 Thus as the ball rolls, the landscape changes, and this change depends on where the ball rolls.

 This observation is important because it suggests that the appropriate cost functions for neural nets need not necessarily be convex.
 Convex functions are guaranteed to have a global minimum, not merely local minima: think $y=x^2$ rather than $y=\sin(x)$.
-But we see above that reaching the global minima (which can be a value of 0$) for two distinct network architectures is achieved during training, but that this is negatively correlated with performance in the test dataset.
+But we see above that reaching the global minimum (which can be a value of $0$) for two distinct network architectures is achieved during training, but that this is negatively correlated with performance in the test dataset.

 ### Extensions to other datasets: fashion MNIST and flower types